Showing posts with label arquebus and musket. Show all posts

 Ming Dynasty Breechloading Arquebus

-Drawing of a Che Dian Chong, from 'Shen Qi Pu (《神器譜》)'.
+Drawing of a Che Dian Chong, from a Wanli period print of 'Shen Qi Pu (《神器譜》)'.

 10 November 2014